antnsn/kubernetes-toolbox/README.md

 - **kubelogin:** Facilitates Azure Active Directory authentication within Kubernetes.
 - **k9s:** A terminal-based UI that simplifies Kubernetes cluster monitoring and management.
 - **Helm:** Accelerate Kubernetes application deployment with Helm charts.
+- **[Netfetch](https://github.com/deggja/netfetch):** A tool designed to scan Kubernetes namespaces for network policies, checking if your workloads are targeted by a network policy or not.
+- **K8Sgpt:** A tool for scanning your Kubernetes clusters, diagnosing, and triaging issues in simple English.
 - **crictl:** Container runtime interface for Kubernetes, offering essential container management capabilities.
 - **trivy:** Enhance container security with comprehensive image vulnerability scanning.
 - **kube-bench:** Conduct security benchmarking for Kubernetes configurations to ensure best practices.
-- **K8Sgpt:** A tool for scanning your Kubernetes clusters, diagnosing, and triaging issues in simple English.
-- **Netfetch:** A tool designed to scan Kubernetes namespaces for network policies, checking if your workloads are targeted by a network policy or not.

 ## How to Use